15-nodal quartic surfaces.I: quintic del Pezzo surfaces and congruences of lines in $\bbP^3$: Congruences of degree and class

-\begin{itemize} \item[(11)] \it{The surfaces $\Foc(S)$ and $R_S$ have at most rational double points as singularities and birationally isomorphic to a K3 surface.
-If $\Foc(S)$ has only ordinary nodes as singularities, then $R_S$ is smooth and the map $p:R_S\to \Foc(S)$ is a minimal resolution of singularities.
-In this case the branch curve $B$ of the double cover $q:R_S\to S$ is smooth.} \end{itemize}
+\begin{itemize} \item[(11)] \it{The surfaces $R_{S'}$ is a K3 surface.
+All singular points of $\Foc(S)$ are double rational points and the map $p':R_{S'}\to \Foc(S)$ is a minimal resolution of singularities.
+The double cover $q':R_{S'}\to S'$ is a finite morphism of degree $2$ with smooth branch curve $B\in |-2K_{S'}|$.} \end{itemize}

-Since a ray $\ell$ is tangent to $\Foc(S)$ at two points, $p^{-1}(\ell)$ splits into the union of two smooth rational curves in $Z_S$, one of them is the fiber $q^{-1}(x_\ell)$, where $x_\ell\in S$ corresponds to $\ell$.
-The other component parametrizes rays that intersect $\ell$.
-It is projected to a hyperplane section of $S$ with a singular point at $x_\ell$.
-This curve is cut out by a hyperplane tangent to $G_1(3)$ at the point $x_\ell\in S$.
+Since a ray $\ell_s$ is tangent to $\Foc(S)$ at two points, $p^{-1}(\ell)$ splits into the union of two smooth rational curves in $Z_S$, one of them is the fiber $q^{-1}(s)$.
+The other component parametrizes rays that intersect $\ell_s$.
+It is projected to a hyperplane section of $S$ with a singular point at $x$.
+This curve is cut out by a hyperplane tangent to $\bbG$ at the point $s\in S$.

 From now on we assume that $\Foc(S)$ has only ordinary nodes as singularities.
-In particular, $R_S$ is a smooth K3 surface and the map $R_S\to \Foc(S)$ is a minimal resolution.

 Two ruled surfaces $(l)$ and $(l')$ intersect at $n+m = n+2$ common rays.
-Thus two surfaces residually intersect along a curve of degree $(n+2)^2-(n+2) = n^2+3n+2$.
-If $x$ is a point on the intersection curve not lying on common rays, then it is the intersection point of two different rays, hence no other ray passes through it.
+Thus the two surfaces residually intersect along a curve of degree $(n+2)^2-(n+2) = n^2+3n+2$.
+If $x$ is a point on the intersection curve not lying on the common rays, then it is the intersection point of two different rays, hence no other ray passes through it.
 This shows that three ruled surfaces can intersect only at singular points of $\Foc(S)$ and at $3(n+2)^2$ points on the common rays (a ray common to two must meet the third).
 Since each singular point $x\in \Foc(S)$ has multiplicity $h(x)$ on $(l)$, the intersection curve has multiplicity $h(x)^2$ at $x$.
-Intersecting with the third surface $(l'')$, we get
+Intersecting with the third ruled surface $(l'')$, we get

 where $\alpha_i$ is the number of singular points $x$ with $h(x) = i$.
 The Table \ref{table1} of possible solutions can be found in \cite[p.
 280]{Jessop}.